Last updated: April 19, 2023

 - The personal data have been unlawfully processed.

 - The personal data must be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.

 - The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.

-If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Samuel Basler webpage, he or she may, at any time, contact any employee of the controller.
-An employee of Samuel Basler webpage shall promptly ensure that the erasure request is complied with immediately.
+If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Samuel Basler, he or she may, at any time, contact any employee of the controller.
+An employee of Samuel Basler shall promptly ensure that the erasure request is complied with immediately.

 e) Right of restriction of processing